renr3/microEMMARM/README.md

 # microEMMARM
 This repository contains the electronics schematics, source codes of the data-acquisition systems and source codes of the data post-processing software of the microEMMARM system.

+This was built and will be maintaned to provide all the necessary resources to deploy a microEMMARM test system and perform an EMM-ARM test with it.

-This repository will constantly be updated for bug fixes, new versions and other updates.
+This repository will constantly be updated for bug fixes, new versions and other updates/fixes.
+Keep an eye on it!

 All this work is free for reproduction in educational and research contexts.
+If you want to use for commercial ends, please check the restrictions imposed by the licenses that bind this work (both microEMMARM and the libraries that it uses).

-If you use any part of these codes, please cite the research papers that report on this work:
+If you are  interested in more details, explanation and results concerning the microEMMARM system, please check the papers below.
+Also, if you use this repository in some way please consider citing a research paper that reports on this work:

 1. **microEMMARM repository on GitHub**: Rocha Ribeiro, R. (2021). renr3/microEMMARM: First release (v0.1).
 Zenodo. https://doi.org/10.5281/zenodo.5802546 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5802546.svg)](https://doi.org/10.5281/zenodo.5802546)
 2. ***Rocha Ribeiro, R., Sousa, M.I.C., Rêgo, J.H.d.
 Lameiras, R. Innovative low-cost system for early age E-modulus monitoring of cement pastes: validation and application to nanosilica-added and limestone-calcined clay cements.
 Mater Struct 55, 13 (2022). https://doi.org/10.1617/s11527-021-01849-w*** [![DOI](https://zenodo.org/badge/DOI/10.1617/s11527-021-01849-w.svg)](https://doi.org/10.1617/s11527-021-01849-w)